Pressure Machine: Music and lyrics

 Musically, the album has been described as Americana, heartland rock and folk rock.
 Flowers decided to write all the lyrics to the album prior to writing the album's music, and in the process tried to reflect on his own childhood.

-For "Quiet Town" Flowers reflected on a teenage couple Tiffany JaNae Taylor and Raymond Leo Newton that were killed at a grade crossing accident with a Union Pacific train in 1994 when both were 17 years old.
-“Here, 25 years later, I was still really affected by this train accident from when I was in the eighth grade ...
+For "Quiet Town", Flowers reflected on a teenage couple, Tiffany JaNae Taylor and Raymond Leo Newton, that were killed at a grade crossing accident with a Union Pacific train in 1994 when both were 17 years old.
+"Here, 25 years later, I was still really affected by this train accident from when I was in the eighth grade ...
 Two seniors from the high school were killed.
 I had seen one of them that morning.
 They had a baby.
-I didn’t go to grief counselling, they weren’t my best friends – but I was just shocked at how emotional I was when I started to write this verse.”
-Other aspects of the lyrics were based on the opioid epidemic with the opening track "West Hills" narrating the story of an opioid addict in “possession of them hillbilly heroin pills.”
+I didn't go to grief counselling, they weren't my best friends – but I was just shocked at how emotional I was when I started to write this verse."
+Other aspects of the lyrics were based on the opioid epidemic, with the opening track "West Hills" narrating the story of an opioid addict in "possession of them hillbilly heroin pills."

-The lyrics for the song "Terrible Thing" were written from the perspective of a gay teenager contemplating suicide as Flowers described “There were kids I grew up with who I didn’t know until years later that they were gay ...
+The lyrics for the song "Terrible Thing" were written from the perspective of a gay teenager contemplating suicide as Flowers described, "There were kids I grew up with who I didn't know until years later that they were gay ...
 It must have just been so hard.
-I think the world is moving in a more positive direction and a more inclusive direction, but this was still in the 90s and people kept this stuff close.”
+I think the world is moving in a more positive direction and a more inclusive direction, but this was still in the 90s and people kept this stuff close."
 The song "Runaway Horses" featuring Phoebe Bridgers was partially inspired by her own cover of "Human" in 2019.

-For recording the band chose to use analog recording methods as Flowers described, "You can get caught up in having money, and having time, in studios, and laboring over something.
+For recording the band chose to use analog recording methods.
+As Flowers described, "You can get caught up in having money, and having time, in studios, and laboring over something.
 We were definitely guilty of that.
 This was different.
 Shawn was not allowed to mix on the computer.
-We are mixing on a board, old school to tape, and we weren’t making a bunch of changes.
-We’re going to try to keep the dust on this thing."
-Sonically the band took inspiration from Nebraska by Bruce Springsteen, while also citing influences from Johnny Cash and John Prine; while the spoken word interludes were inspired by This American Life.
+We are mixing on a board, old school to tape, and we weren't making a bunch of changes.
+We're going to try to keep the dust on this thing."
+Sonically, the band took inspiration from Johnny Cash, John Prine, and Nebraska by Bruce Springsteen.
+Influence for the spoken word interludes came from This American Life.

 Release

+The band announced the album on social media on July 19, 2021.
+The album was later released on August 13, 2021, less than a year after their previous studio album, Imploding the Mirage.

 A deluxe edition of the album, featuring seven reimagined versions of three Pressure Machine tracks, was released on March 25, 2022.
 "The Getting By II", "The Getting By V" and "Runaway Horses II" present a more upbeat sound, while "The Getting By III", "The Getting By IV", "West Hills II" and "West Hills III" feature downbeat reinterpretations of the original songs.
 "West Hills III" is a gospel rendition of the opening track.
 "Runaway Horses II" sees Phoebe Bridgers removed from the mix.